Not everyone who attends college earns a degree. But can you refinance student loans if you didn’t earn a degree or graduate?

 Should I Refinance My Student Loans?

 As always, consider the pros and cons of refinancing student loans.
-If you have federal student loans, you’ll lose the perks that go along with federal loans.
-These include an option for student loan forgiveness, income-driven repayment plans and generous deferment and discharge options in times of unemployment and economic hardship.
+If you have federal student loan debt, you’ll lose the perks that go along with federal loans.
+These include a variety of repayment options, including student loan forgiveness, possible widespread loan forgiveness, income-based repayment plans and generous deferment, forbearance, and discharge options in times of unemployment and economic hardship.
 For high-interest private student loans, it could help you lower your interest rate and save money.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.